gaultier/blog/go_dtrace_see_all_network_traffic.md

 }
 ```

-*I force HTTP 1 because most people are familiar with it, contrary to HTTP 2 or 3.
-But this is just for readability, the DTrace script works either way.*
+*I force HTTP 1 because most people are familiar with it, and the data is text, contrary to HTTP 2 or 3 which use binary.
+But this is just for readability, the DTrace script works either way.
+For binary data, `tracemem` should be used to print a hexdump.*

 When using our previous approach, we only see gibberish, as expected: